jeychenne/dolmen-qt/docs/index.md

 Assuming that `sudo` is installed and properly configured on your system.
 You can then run Dolmen by simply typing `dolmen` in the terminal.

+In order to be able to read the documentation, you will also need to put the `html` directory somewhere on your disk, and adjust the `resources` path.
+To do this, go to `Edit > Preferences...` and in the `General` tab, adjust the path for the `Resources folder` to match your installation.

 ## Known issues